 Selects the device that is used for the link, establishes the link to the remote computer, and performs the required login sequence and permission checks.
 Also, uucico transfers data files, executable files, and results from logs, and notifies the user by mail of transfer completions. uucico acts as the "login shell" for UUCP login accounts.
 When the local uucico daemon calls a remote system, it communicates directly with the remote uucico daemon during the session.

-Runs remote execution requests.
+Executes remote execution requests.
 This daemon searches the spool directory for executable files (always named X.file) that have been sent from a remote computer.
 When an X.file file is found, uuxqt opens it to get the list of data files that are required for the execution. uuxqt then checks to see if the required data files are available and accessible.
-If the files are available, uuxqt checks the Permissions file to verify that it has permission to run the requested command.
-The uuxqt daemon is run by the uudemon.hour shell script, which is started by cron.
+If the files are available, uuxqt checks the Permissions file to verify that it has permission to execute the requested command.
+The uuxqt daemon is executed by the uudemon.hour shell script, which is started by cron.
 See the uuxqt(8) man page for details.

 Schedules the queued work in the spool directory. uusched is initially run at boot time by the uudemon.hour shell script, which is started by cron.
 See the uusched(8) man page for details.
 Before starting the uucico daemon, uusched randomizes the order in which remote computers are called.